 Note that files are ONLY stored for 93 days in the Recycle Bin.
 After that, they are automatically and permanently deleted unless you have set up a retention policy.

-Microsoft (Office) 365 SharePoint retention policies and retention labels are helpful to prevent the permanent deletion of SharePoint sites and data.
-Note that to manage both retention policy and labels, you must have global admin permissions and the SharePoint sites must be indexed for the retention settings to be applied.
+Another native Office 365 SharePoint backup solution is to use retention policies and retention labels.
+They are helpful to prevent the permanent deletion of SharePoint sites and data.
+Note that to manage both retention policy and labels, you must have global admin permissions, and the SharePoint sites must be indexed for the retention settings to be applied.
 For instructions on using retention as SharePoint Online backup, refer to our blog on setting up a SharePoint Online Retention Policy or watch the video walkthroughs below.

 Setup a SharePoint Retention Policy Via the Compliance Center